benjaminWave/Inventory-A/README.md

+# Phase 4: Task 3
+In reference to the UML diagram, both the ClothingInventory and SalesRanking are made up of a collection of Cloth objects.
+Within the code, both add cloth objects to their list, but SalesRanking ranks its received objects for ClothingInventory's use.
+A change would be to implement a bidirectional relationship between SalesRanking and ClothingInventory with a multiplicity of 1 for each side and let SalesRanking access ClothingInventory's list.
+This way, only the Inventory handles the creation of the list of clothes.
+But in this case, the cloth Object would need a new field to show quantity; an alternative to this would be to have 2 lists within the clothing inventory that contains bought clothes.

+Within the code, there is some duplication that could be refactored.
+In the ClothingInventory class, there is some duplicate code for the buy and remove methods.
+They both remove clothes from the inventory, but the buy method updates the ranking.
+I could refactor this by removing the duplication and using a helper method that returns a boolean depending on if a cloth item was found.
+A similar issue is in ClothGUI where viewItems and viewRankings are very similar and could be merged into a single method that takes a String parameter to show what is being viewed and because both RankingContainer and InventoryContainer extend Container, a Container parameter can be passed as an argument.
+The ListContainer has a color conversion method that could be refactored into another class that handles that responsibility.

+# References
 // Referenced from the JsonSerialization Demo
 // https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo
 //Referenced from  Java Program to Add a JMenuBar and JButton inside the JFrame